Pieter, Rain, Linda, Sarah and Esky are Turqle Trading.

 Locally there is the Fair Trade Trust that was set up to provide funds for the education of the workers and their immediate families.
 Read more about the Fair Trade Trust.

-Internationally, Turqle is heavily committed to the WFTO (World Fair Trade Organisation).
-Both Pieter and Rain hold key positions: Pieter is on the global board (representative for Africa & Midddle East) and by extention, on the board of WFTO Africa & Middle East; Rain is the assistant coordinator of the Fair Prices, Fair Wages Working Group and also the WFTO representative for Living Wages.
+Internationally, Turqle is heavily committed to the WFTO.
+Both Pieter and Rain hold key positions: Pieter is on the global board (representative for Africa & Midddle East) and by extention, on the board of WFTO Africa & Middle East; Rain is the Coordinator of the Fair Payment Working Group and also the WFTO representative for Living Wages.
 This means that roughly a quarter of Turqle's management time is budgeted towards fair trading activities.
 This is a huge investment for a small company.

 Perhaps the question people ask most often, is why we do it - what is the motivation?
 The answer is quite simply: right now, HALF of the young people in South Africa are unemployed.
 The problem is not just a South African problem - youth unemployment is a crisis throughout Africa, the middle East and in most of the developing world...
 Add this to a worldwide problem of exploitative labour practices - discrimination against women; child labour and the myriad of iniquities of conventional trade, its clear that there is a need for a more compassionate way of doing business - a move towards more fairness in trade.
 Read more about Turqle's approach to fair trade...